martinherrerias/cwlqmri/test/README.md

 ## TODO

 - Generate synthetic data (to avoid dependency on external data)
-- Add output file hashes (currently only checking for existence of output files)
+- Add output file hashes? (currently only checking for existence of output files) -- this won't work for NIFTI files, which have timestamps in the header
 - Automate tests using CI/CD (e.g. GitHub Actions)